throttle2k/aoc2016_rust/README.md

 - [x] Day 18: Like a Rogue
 - [x] Day 19: An Elephant Named Joseph
 - [x] Day 20: Firewall Rules
+- [ ] Day 21: Scrambled Letters and Hash